Letting Go of Things You Still Love: A Gentle Path to Healing and Growth

 -

-You keep replaying the past instead of creating new joy.
+You replay the past instead of creating new memories.

 -

-You notice a disconnect between your values and what you hold on to.
+You sense a disconnect between your values and your choices.

 -

-You’re staying out of guilt, fear, or obligation instead of genuine desire.
+You stay out of guilt or fear instead of genuine desire.

 -

-Your growth keeps bumping into the edges of what no longer fits.
+Your growth keeps bumping against the walls of what no longer fits.

 How to Let Go and Heal Gently